Process Management, Improvement, and Redesign: The Essential Guide for Boosting Your Performance

 Tadashi Yamashina was the president of Toyota Technical Center.
-Principle 3 of the 10 management principles that he laid out read as follows:
+Principle 3 of the ten management principles that he laid out read as follows:

-- Principle 3: Think and speak based on verified informaiton and data:
+- Principle 3: Think and speak based on verified information and data:

 - You are responsible for the information you report to others

-- Data is of course very important in manufacturing, but I place the greatest emphasis on facts.
+- Data is very important in manufacturing, but I emphasise facts most.

-The commitment to these principles (and the benefits achieved as a result) can be seen in the way Toyota resolved their Sienna car’s sales problem in North America.
+The commitment to these principles (and the benefits achieved) can be seen in how Toyota resolved their Sienna car’s sales problem in North America.

-The car was not very successful and Honda outsold it in 2003 by double the numbers.
+The car was unsuccessful, and Honda outsold it in 2003 by double the numbers.

 Here is what happened: Yuji Yokoya, the chief engineer for the 2004 Sienna, started a road trip in 2001 where he drove the old Sienna and competitors’ vehicles 53,000 miles through every state in the U.S., Canada, and Mexico.

-The new Sienna had at least 8 major improvements in aerodynamics, noise control, navigation systems, safety, and maneuverability which could probably never have been detected by analyzing charts on a desk in Japan.
+The new Sienna had at least eight major improvements in aerodynamics, noise control, navigation systems, safety, and maneuverability which could probably never have been detected by analyzing charts on a desk in Japan.